Adobe Camp |

 (1865, 1867), Ironside

-A temporary OR Volunteers camp located on South Willow Creek one mile south of town, it was occupied on two separate occasions.
+A temporary OR Volunteer Infantry camp located on South Willow Creek one mile south of town, about six miles east of Ironside Mountain.
+It was occupied on two separate occasions, to protect the Dalles - Fort Boise Military Road.

 Camp Logan